 The measurement of vested improvements at fair value in accordance with Local Government (Financial Management) Regulation 17A(2)(iv) is a departure from AASB 16 which would have required the Shire to measure the vested improvements as part of the related right-of-use assets at zero cost.

 Refer to Note 11 that details the significant accounting policies applying to leases (including right of use assets).
-Shire of Ravensthorpe 48

 10. FIXED ASSETS

 (a) Disposals of Assets